mpaterakis/GameOrganizer/README.md

 * Pressing Add (+) increases the main window's scale
 * Pressing Subtract (-) decreases the main window's scale
 * Pressing any Arrow key navigates through the games
+* Pressing any DPAD button on an XBOX Controller navigates through the games
+* Moving the Left Stick on an XBOX Controller also navigates through the games
+* Moving the Right Stick on an XBOX Controller moves the main window
 * Pressing A on an XBOX Controller launches the focused game
-* Pressing any DPAD button on an XBOX Controller navigates through the games
 * Pressing the Guide Button on an XBOX Controller launches Steam in Big Picture mode
 * Pressing RB on an XBOX Controller increases the main window's scale
 * Pressing LB on an XBOX Controller decreases the main window's scale